GeotrekCE/Geotrek-admin/tools/benchmarking/README.md

     ```
     `database`: (`"medium"` or `"big"`) which set of steps to use, corresponding to a medium or big database (see below: 'How to use a custom set of steps')

-    `session_id`: id of a valid session on the server (used by the script to clear the cache when needed)
+    `session_id`: id of a valid session on the server
 7. When script execution is completed, you can find the output in `time_measure/time_averages.txt`:
     ```
     Branch: backend_routing_benchmark
     Database: big
-    Backend cache: false
+    pgr network topology: false
     Number of runs: 15
     Python: [485806.6602389018]
     JavaScript: No data

     Branch: backend_routing_benchmark
     Database: big
-    Backend cache: true
+    pgr network topology: true
     Number of runs: 15
     Python: [21456.734053293865]
     JavaScript: No data